Moray Was Brooding castles, ancient stone monuments, picturesque fishing villages and classical architecture.

 George Alexander Anderson bequeathed the money to found The Institution for the Support of Old Age and Education of Youth in 1831.

-Gas lights were introduced in the 1830’s, the arrival of the railways did much to promote tourism and stimulate the local fishing industry.
+Gas lights were introduced in the 1830s, and the arrival of the railways did much to promote tourism and stimulate the local fishing industry.
 Agriculture was becoming extremely profitable with the facility to now ‘export’ produce by rail.

-A wealth of information abut Moray can be found at the Local Heritage Centre and Elgin Museum.
+A wealth of information about Moray can be found at the Local Heritage Centre and Elgin Museum.